keboola/developers-docs/integrate/database/index.md

 ### 1. Setup SSH proxy server
 Here is a very basic example [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 All it does is run an sshd daemon and exposes port 22.
+You can of course set this up in your system in a similar way without using docker.

 {% highlight dockerfile %}
 FROM ubuntu:14.04